 You have to know the position you are applying for including the main responsibilities and requested qualifications.
-Be prepared to ask some good questions:
+Know what is expected of the position.
+Be prepared to ask more in depth questions about the position that could not be found in the job description:

 - 1. What traits will make someone successful in this role? - 2.
 What needs to be accomplished in the first 6 months?
-What about in the first year?

-- 3. What does an average day in the life look like for this position? - 4.
-Who has failed and why?
+What about in the first year? - 3.
+What does an average day in the life look like for this position?